vitest-dev/vitest/docs/api/index.md

       expect(data).toBeTruthy()
     })
     // if not awaited, test will fail
-    // if you dont have expect.hasAssertions(), test will pass await select(3)
+    // if you don't have expect.hasAssertions(), test will pass await select(3)
   })
   ```